 You will have been issued with a special voucher from your employer that allows you to visit during opening hours without pre-booking.
 If you would like to visit with more guests than your voucher allows, you will need to book extra tickets on hrp.org.uk.
 We will endeavour to admit you on the next available time slot but as we are operating with a limited capacity please note that you might have to queue.
 We appreciate your patience if this should happen.
 If this doesn’t answer your question, please contact [email protected].

 There is no pre-booking for corporate partners - partners should just present themselves, with their voucher and proof of ID as per the terms and conditions of the voucher, on the day they'd like to visit where they will be admitted at the next available time slot on the day (every half hour).

 Due to the impact of the Coronavirus pandemic, we have suspended school visits and programmes.

-We hope to have school visits return to Kensington Palace, Hillsborough Castle and Gardens from April 2021 and will begin taking bookings from January 2021.
+We hope to have school visits return to Kensington Palace, Hillsborough Castle and Gardens from April 2021.

 Should you have a query about school bookings please email [email protected].

 Staff safety remains our primary concern and we have implemented safety measures in our retail warehouse.
 This means our online orders may take slightly longer than usual to be processed.

 Please read our delivery information for further assistance.